History of the Bahamas: Reasserting British control

 Starting in 1713, Woodes Rogers had conceived the idea of leading an expedition to Madagascar to suppress the pirates there and establish it as a British colony.
-Rogers' friends Richard Steele and Joseph Addison eventually convinced him to tackle the pirates nest in the Bahamas, instead.
+Rogers' friends Richard Steele and Joseph Addison eventually convinced him to tackle the pirates' nest in the Bahamas, instead.
 Rogers and others formed a company to fund the venture.
 They persuaded the Proprietors of Carolina to surrender the government of the Bahamas to the king, while retaining title to the land.
 In 1717 King George appointed Rogers governor of the Bahamas and issued a proclamation granting a pardon to any pirate who surrendered to a British governor within one year.

 Word of the appointment of a new governor and of the offer of pardons reached Nassau ahead of Rogers and his forces.
 Some of the pirates were willing to accept a pardon and retire from piracy.
 Henry Jennings and Christopher Winter, sailed off to find British authorities to confirm their acceptance of the amnesty.

 Others were not ready to give up.
 Many of those were Jacobites, supporters of the House of Stuart, who identified as enemies of the Hanoverian King George.
 Still others simply identified as rebels, or thought they were better off as pirates than trying to earn an honest living.
 When a Royal Navy ship brought official word to Nassau of the pardon offer, many pirates planned to accept.
 Soon, however, the recalcitrant parties gained the upper hand, eventually forcing the Navy ship to leave.

 Blackbeard, Stede Bonnet, Nicholas Brown and Edmond Condent left the Bahamas for other territories.
-Charles Vane, with "Calico Jack" Rackham and Edward England in his crew, came to prominence at this time.
+Charles Vane, with John Rackham and Edward England in his crew, came to prominence at this time.
 Vane worked to organise resistance to the anticipated arrival of Royal authority, even appealing to James Francis Edward Stuart, the Stuart pretender, for aid in holding the Bahamas and capturing Bermuda for the Stuarts.
 As aid from the Stuarts failed to materialise and the date for Rogers' arrival approached, Vane and his crew prepared to leave Nassau.

 Woodes Rogers arrived in Nassau in late July 1718, with his own 460-ton warship, three ships belonging to his company, and an escort of three ships of the Royal Navy.
 Vane's ship was trapped in Nassau harbor.
 His crew set that ship on fire, sending it towards Rogers' ships, and escaped in the ensuing confusion in a smaller ship they had seized from another pirate.
 The remaining population welcomed Rogers; they comprised about 200 settlers and 500 to 700 pirates who wanted to receive pardons, most prominently Benjamin Hornigold.
 After the pirates' surrender, the Proprietors leased their land in the Bahamas to Rogers' company for 21 years.